chimera-linux/cports/Packaging.md

    relaxes pointer type checks.
 The first example would work with that, but note that qualifiers (e.g. `const`) still need to match.

-It is also possible to disable just indirect function call checks and leave the rest enabled by disabling `cfi-icall`.

 Note that there are two other caveats to Clang CFI in our case:

 1) It is not cross-DSO; checks are performed only within the executable